 Stationary bikes permit users to carry out their exercise in a variety of positions that engage their legs, feet, thighs, and lower abdomen portions.
 The muscles will be put under intense pressure and eventually allow them to maintain good fitness.
 These bikes can also be used while standing on the pedals.

 If you are looking for a way to get rid of your extra body weight quickly, stationary bikes are best suited for this.
 Stationary bikes will allow you to regularly carry out sprint training to reach your goal.
 So getting in the best shape will be a piece of cake for you now.

-Stationary bikes can be easily tucked away easily after using as they usually do not require much space and thus can be stored almost anywhere.
+Stationary bikes can be easily tucked away after use as they usually do not require much space and thus can be stored almost anywhere.
 This is why you can even use a stationary bike at home and do not need to join a gym.
-You can easily enjoy an effective work out session at home, at a time convenient to you.
+You can easily enjoy an effective workout session at home, at a time convenient to you.

 - Allows interval training

 Interval training that involves small sessions of intense exercise can be coupled with long intervals of exercise that may not have the same level of intensity.
 In a short amount of time, you will be able to burn quite an adequate amount of calories.
 This, in turn, will also help you to boost your cardio fitness significantly.
 As you will be able to train at a wide range of resistance levels, the stationary bike is the perfect machine for a truly effective interval training workout session.

 These bikes typically use heavy flywheels that need users to pedal harder so that they can burn more calories.
 Heavy flywheels do not exert much on the joints of the user’s joint, bringing down the risk of any injury significantly.
 Standard stationary bikes typically use flywheels of 7 kg, while a 9 kg flywheel is best suited for a noiseless and comfortable session.

 What are the disadvantages of a Stationary Bike?

 - Limited Impact